yvo170518/HouseDesign-Software/README.md

 # HouseDesign-Software
-(group project) The software for a virtual house design company.
+(group project) Desian for a virtual house design company.

-This is the house design software UI I designed with 4 other group members using Proto.io.
+This is the house decoration software UI I designed with 4 other group members using Proto.io.

 This repository only contains my share of work.